astral-sh/ty/docs/type-checking.md

 ## File selection

-ty will run on all Python files in the working directory and or subdirectories.
+ty will run on all Python files in the working directory (including subdirectories, recursively).
 If used from a project, ty will run on all Python files in the project (starting in the directory with the `pyproject.toml`).

 You can also provide specific paths to check: